Buying Anime Figures from Japan: Prices, Shipping & Where to Find Deals

 Let's do the math on a real order

-Here's my last consolidated shipment from Tenso:
+Here's a sample consolidated shipment from Tenso:

 1x Banpresto Grandista (Goku): ¥1,800